2. MPSD HPC system#

 The software on the MPSD HPC system is provided via environment modules.
 This facilitates providing different versions of the same software.
 The software is organised in a hierarchical structure.

 First, you need to decide which MPSD software environment version you need.
-These are named according to calendar years: the most recent one is 25a.
-We select that version using the mpsd-modules command, for example mpsd-modules 25a.
+These are named according to calendar years: the current one is 25c.
+We select that version using the mpsd-modules command, for example mpsd-modules 25c.

 In order to use a module we first have to load a base compiler and MPI.
 That way we can choose between different compilers and MPI implementations for a software.
 More details are given below.